 Over the Counter Strips

-Many companies make over the counter strips and other delivery methods that you can buy at the drug store.
-These are a one-size fits all strip that may work if you have mild tooth discoloration stain.
-At our office, we have Crest Whitestrips Supreme available, which have a higher strength formula than can be purchased at the store.
-If we decide to start your whitening with this product and you are not satisfied with the results that you obtain from the generic strips, we can advance to a custom tray tooth whitening system and we will credit the cost of the over the counter strips you purchased from us.
-What a great deal, you can’t loose!
+If we decide to start your whitening with this product and you are not satisfied with the results that you obtain from these basic strips, we can progress to a custom tray tooth whitening system and we will credit the cost of the over the counter strips you purchased from us toward the cost of custom whitening trays.
+What a great deal; you can’t lose!

 Traditional Tray-Based Tooth Whiteners

-For darker discoloration and teeth with childhood antibiotic staining from tetracycline, KoR whitening offers a more aggressive whitening system for improved results on teeth that have failed to lighten with other whitening systems in the past.
-For more information, speak with us at your next appointment or set up a consultation.
+For darker discoloration and teeth with childhood antibiotic staining from tetracycline, KoR whitening offers a more intensive whitening system for improved results on teeth that have failed to lighten with other whitening systems in the past.
+This usually involves a combination of in-office and at-home whitening.
+For more information, speak with us at your next appointment or schedule a consultation with us.